vetptzru/react-min-tpl/README.md

 # react-min-tpl
 Simple template for project using react .

-React 16, babel and webpach (with hot reaload)
+React 16, babel 7 and webpack 4 (with hot reaload)